 - Closely mown grasses: Any grass you should cut short, like some Zoysias, will show circular rings of brown patches and an expanding gray ring on the outer edge—most noticeable when the grass is damp, especially in the early morning hours.

 - High-cut grasses: Grasses that are kept taller often exhibit circular or nearly circular brown areas, but without the visible details of gray exterior.

 - Tall fescue: Tall fescue varieties often don't exhibit the characteristic circular patterns.
 Rather, the fungus will appear on scattered blades of grass, so that the whole lawn may seem a little “off,” with a tannish cast rather than the vibrant green you want to see.

 Your yard can (and if you have it, most likely did) become infected during a period of cooler temperatures.
 The disease can take hold and develop well below 80 degrees Fahrenheit, but doesn’t spread and become apparent to the naked eye until temperatures and humidity levels rise.
 Dew, mist, or rain on leaf blades in these conditions can contribute to the rise of Brown Patch.

 How to prevent and get rid of brown patch lawn disease

 The fungus that causes Brown Patch lawn disease is present in many areas.
 Disease prevention is very difficult if the grass species is susceptible.

-Proper watering in midday to prevent wet grass at night may be of some, but limited benefit.
-Proper mowing on a frequent basis to promote air movement and drying of the leaf blades may be of more benefit when battling Brown Patch.
+Proper watering in the early morning though mid-day to prevent wet grass at night may be of some, though limited, benefit.
+Proper mowing on a frequent basis to promote air movement and drying of the leaf blades may be of more benefit when preventing and battling Brown Patch.

-- Fungicides can be effective if applied before the onset of the disease, but should only be used on high-value ryegrass or bentgrass turfs.
+- Fungicides can be effective if applied before the onset of the disease

 - Don’t over- or under-fertilize your turf, as that can encourage Brown Patch.